DougBeney/dougie.io/_posts/2020-05-23-trezor-solus.md

 ---
 layout: post
-title: How to Use a Trezor Bitcoin Wallet On Solus
+title: How to Use a Trezor Cryptocurrency Wallet On Solus
 date: 2020-05-23 17:57
 category: linux
 ---